0x9u/blackboxfrontend/whats left.md

 - fix attachment not being able to be deselected after selected. - fixed
 - fix upload attachment not resending on error - fixed
 - doesnt scroll fully to bottom (possibly due to attachments loading in late - perhaps defer useeffect until fully loaded) - fixed i think
+- scrolling bug from API bot - fixed
+- fix unnecessary bans request sent when not admin or owner - fixed
+- small box appearing when hovering over message and user has no authority over message - fixed

-- fix infinite scroll occuring again after switching back to original guild
+- fix infinite scroll occuring again after switching back to original guild (HARDEST - it just happens randomly)
 - cannot seek video or audio (IMPORTANT)
-- scrolling bug from API bot
-- fix unnecessary bans request sent when not admin or owner
 - websocket keeps disconnecting (IMPORTANT)

 # FACTOR CODE

 - refactor load order (SUPER IMPORTANT) - fixed
 - fix any current bugs before adding new features
 - remove console logs or change the format of it